DipankarBahirvani/customer-segmentation/README.md

 ```

-To run the project locally without docker :
+To run the project locally without Docker :

 *  Create a 3.10 python virtual environment using the below command.